JonFRutan/SteamAppScrape/README.md

 `./database` hosts a variety of scripts and software.
 See the README.md in that folder and any instructions from the scripts inside the file or from their output to learn about using them.

 In order to use a database you'll need to populate a local `.env` file in your project root.
-See the README.md in database for more info.
+The following variables will be looked for:
+- `DB_USER`: Username for database access.
+- `DB_PASS`: Password for database access.
+- `DB_NAME`: Name of the database.
+- `DB_HOST`: Hostname of the database.
+- `STEAM_API_KEY` : A steam dev api key, which can be found [here](https://steamcommunity.com/dev).

 ### Running the Website
 Inside the `./webapp` directory, run `make` to start the website.